Explore the medieval world through its art in one of the best preserved medieval cities in Europe

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-Each option module is taught by weekly two-hour seminars, and the core module is taught on a fortnightly basis.
+Each option module is taught by weekly two-hour seminars.
 You'll have the opportunity to go on field-trips organised by the Department to view art and architecture, these will be an integral part of your learning.

 You'll be taught with lectures, seminars and one-to-one meetings with your lecturer or supervisor.
-You'll have between seven and nine hours on average per week of classes.
+You'll have six hours on average per week of classes.

 You'll study independently for 31-33 hours per week on average.
 This time gives you space to read widely and develop your thoughts on specialised topics.